Harm Reduction Rant + Repost: The Latin Times, "RFK Jr. to End 'Godsend' Narcan Program"

 From Narcan to Neglect

-It’s no secret I’ve spent half my life volunteering with harm reduction groups across the U.S. and London.
+It’s no secret I’ve spent half my life volunteering with harm reduction groups.
 Growing up in Florida in the 90s, I saw addiction in its rawest form: families torn apart, bright kids becoming zombies, and entire cities numbed by opiates and benzos.
 Later, as a (mostly sober) raver, I bore witness to an endless parade of drug-induced agony and ecstasy.
-I saw people convulsing on dance floors, catatonic ravers dusted with grainy white powder around their nostrils, unable to form words.
+I saw people having the time of their lives, next to people convulsing on dance floors, catatonic ravers dusted with grainy white powder around their nostrils, unable to form words.
 I watched people inject while visibly in pain, chasing relief.
 I’ve seen enough to know: humanity is losing the war on drugs.

-I’m not the ultimate authority on drugs, but I’ve done clinical research using animal models.
-I had friends at the NIH studying recreational drug use in humans, close enough to admit where data was misrepresented by studies to get another grant.
-I’ve read Erowid like some people read the Bible.
-But the deepest knowledge came from the streets.
-I’ve helped people to med tents, or in rare cases, kept them out of one when I knew intervention could make things worse.
+I’m not the ultimate authority on drugs, but I’ve read Erowid like some people read the Bible.
+I’ve done clinical research using animal models.
+I had friends at the NIH studying recreational drug use in humans, close enough friends to admit where their data was misrepresented to get another grant.
+The deepest knowledge came from the streets.
+I’ve helped people to med tents and kept them out of them.
 I’ve been the voice of trust for many who couldn’t trust themselves, whether they were subconsciously suicidal or just completely lost under the influence.
-I’ve seen people succumb and I’ve seen people propsper.
+I’ve seen people prosper post-rehab and many more succumb to their ailment.

 Around 2015, harm reduction groups began pivoting hard toward Narcan distribution, sidelining education and testing.
-Narcan, as you hopefully know, is the emergency opioid reversal drug.
-Fentanyl related deaths were skyrocketing, so it made sense.
-Narcan saves lives.
-It’s also expensive and underdistruted.
+Narcan is the emergency opioid reversal drug.
 A person revived by Narcan often wakes up screaming, flooded with pain from receptors they thought they’d buried.
+Fentanyl related deaths were skyrocketing, so giving out this expensive product made sense.
+Narcan does save lives.

-The movement I once loved started to feel less like a team of shamans and doctors and more like a Band-Aid factory.
-We weren’t asking why people were using.
-We definitely weren’t helping them stop.
-We were patting ourselves on the back for keeping them alive with $50 inhalents.
+A movement I once loved has felt less medical focused and more like a team of shamans.
+It’s a Band-Aid factory, shouting unethical opinions as righteous.
+They aren’t sking why people are using or helping them stop.
+They were patting themselves on the back for keeping people alive with $50 inhalents.

+And that’s why I seldom associate with harm reduction today.
 I can not accept, “Great job!
 Only one person died.
 Only twenty had nightmarish experiences.
-Only thousands decided to use for the first or hundredth time.
-It could be much worse.”
+Only thousands decided to use drugs for the first or hundredth time.
+So many more might have died without us.”
+I will still volunteer helping people at festivals, but as an outsider, who may get some flack for telling someone to seek a therepeutic community.

 I’ve lost too many friends to drugs.

 In the last month alone, I lost two friends to what may be attributed to drugs, may be attributed to underlying illness.
+They were the type who’d advocate “responsible use,” like if Trump won an election and you had to cope, or you were at a music fest trying to get to a higher level.
 One died of a heart attack at 32.
-He was not high at the time, but years of drug use may have stacked the odds against him.
-Another was shot by police during a psychotic episode, triggered by a relapse, after years of mostly clean living.
+He was not high at the time, yet years of drug use stacked the odds against him.
+His obituary mentioned his harm reduction efforts, and how young his family died, but not his use.
+The other friend was shot by police during a psychotic episode, triggered by a relapse, after years of clean living.
+People flocked to (rightfully) attack the police involved, but, again, none mentioned the research chemicals he was experimenting with..

 At 18, I remember hearing about Amy Winehouse’s death back when I lived in London.
 The papers said alcohol poisoning, while a friend tossed out heroin he’d bought from her dealer.
 At 22, I saw Tim Berg (Avicii) overdose at a Miami nightclub.
 His pin needle pupils were absent from the papers, alleging he had to cancel his Ultra performance for an emergency gallbladder surgery.
 That incident prompted me to write an essay for a friend’s blog insisting that musicians will die if we can not responsibly discuss their substance use.
 Thousands of strangers read it, but if any had a real influence, they didn’t care about a random raver’s personal account enough to echo the sentiment.
 Drug abuse remained a well known secret.

 I still support harm reduction.
 I still will try to carry Narcan at every U.S. festival or Burn, though I am sober.
 I still believe drug test kits and fresh needles should be widely available.
-That’s why it infuriates me when an ex-heroin user campaigns against common sense, harm reduction techniques.
+I will just become more vocal about those normalizing addiction and unhealthy behavior, rather than responsible use or abstinence.

-But I’m equally angry with the culture I helped build, that romanticizes survival while avoiding the hard conversation about change.
+I’m angry with the culture I helped build, that romanticizes survival while avoiding the hard conversation about change.
 Harm reduction volunteers hand out test strips and say, “Have fun!” when they should say, “Be safe.
-And if you ever need someone to talk to, we’re here, and we will support your sobriety.”
+If you ever need someone to talk to, we’re here, and we will support your sobriety.”

 Harm reduction has to evolve.
-Every Narcan dose should come with an addiction guide.
-Booths at festivals should be a place of sober connection, not just first aid.
-Too many in this space are falling apart behind the scenes while preaching safety.
+Narcan should come with a number for those seeking recovery.
+Booths at festivals should be a place of sober connection, not just first aid, connecting the rehabilitated to the lost.

 We don’t need wook cheerleaders.
 We need counselors.